 Coach Duda is a former member of Canada’s Junior National Team.
 He also played collegiately at Central Arizona College, Lewis-Clark State College, where he was part of the 2006 NAIA National Champions, and Campbellsville University in Kentucky.
 Duda also played for 3 years for the Dawgs summer collegiate club where he earned WMBL 1st Team All-Star all 3 years, and was part of the Dawgs 3-straight WMBL Championship teams.
 Duda played 4 years of professional baseball including a stint in the Liga Mexico de Beisbol (LMB) with the Leones de Yucatan and most recently with the Quebec Capitales where he was “Pitcher of the Year”.
 Coach Duda has served as Pitching Coach to the Dawgs Academy since 2009 and was invited to serve as Pitching Coach to Canada’s Junior National Team in the fall of 2014.
 Duda serves as the Pitching Coordinator of the Dawgs Academy and Pitching Coach for Dawgs 18U Black.

-Coach Pote joined the Dawgs Youth Academy in January 2015 after enjoying a career as a pitcher in the Major Leagues, including being part of a World Series Championship by the Anaheim Angels.
-A native of Chicago, IL, Coach Pote continued his professional career playing independent professional baseball through 2011.
+Coach Pote joined the Dawgs Academy in 2015 after enjoying a career as a pitcher in the Major Leagues, including a World Series Championship with the Anaheim Angels in 2002.
+Pote, continued his professional career playing independent professional baseball through 2011.
 He capped off his career being named the Most Valuable Pitcher for the Edmonton Capitals in 2010 and 2011, returning to the city where he had pitched for the triple-A Edmonton Trappers in 1999-2000.
-After a playing career spanning twenty years, Lou retired and embarked on a full time career in coaching.
+After a playing career spanning twenty years, Pote retired and embarked on a full-time career in coaching.
 He served as director of player development for the Fort McMurray Minor Baseball Association, baseball director at Playmaker U in Sherwood Park and as a coach on Team Alberta for the Canada Cup.
 Pote is the Director of Player Development and Head Coach of the Dawgs 15U Black team.

 Coach Sergent was a left-handed pitcher born and raised in Manteca, California.
 After playing JC ball at San Joaquin Delta College, Joe was recruited by D1 Lamar University in Beaumont, Texas.
 He was drafted in 1999 by the Florida Marlins and played five seasons for them, playing as high as AA.
 From ’04-’07 he pitched for the Fargo-Moorhead Redhawks of the Northern League (now American Association) posting a 21-5 regular season record before joining the Calgary Vipers in ’08.
 From ’08-’10 the GBL all-star was the ace of the staff that won the 2009 GBL title and was 6-0 in playoffs during his time in the GBL.
 In his 12 year career, Joe boasted a regular season record of 64-33 with a 3.95 ERA in over 800 professional innings.
 Joe has coached in Calgary and in the WMBL, most recently for the Okotoks Dawgs.
 Sergent serves as pitching coach for the Dawgs WCBL team and as a roving pitching coach for the Dawgs Academy.

 Coach Smith played his collegiate baseball at Allan Hancock College in the California Junior College League where he was named to the 2nd All Conference team as a catcher.
 He also was a member of Team Alberta in the Canadian Summer Games in 1984.
 Coach Smith first joined the Dawgs Academy staff in 2011, and is one of the top teaching coaches on the Dawgs staff.
 Coach Smith serves as catching instructor and head coach of the Bantam 14U team.